Keeping healthcare companies healthy and secure

 - Consumerization: Price transparency is increasing, and organizations need to find new ways to succeed in the value-based care landscape

-- Patient-centered care: Personalized care is on the rise, and it means both having patient data at your fingertips and keeping that data secure
+- Client-centered care: Personalized care is on the rise, and it means both having client data at your fingertips and keeping that data secure

 - Mergers and acquisitions: As more companies emerge, more companies merge, without the proper technology, M&A processes related to systems integration can sometimes take years